hhdqirui/naCVigation_Ubuntu_WSL/README.md

 `sudo apt install tesseract-ocr`
 `sudo apt install libtesseract-dev`
 4. In terminal run
-`pip3 install opencv pytesseract googletrans`
+`pip3 install opencv-python pytesseract googletrans`
 5. To start the server, run
 `node app.js`
 then open a browser and go to http://localhost:3000/